Evaporating universes: Discussion

 Here we see that prior to the Page time, the discretization does not involve $\gamma_3$.
 The network thus involves one fewer node than the TN after the Page time, when $\gamma_3$ becomes an RT surface and partitions the geometry.

 The tensor network for the $n=4$ geometry is more complicated, with the same behavior before the Page time.
 After the Page time, there is a range of parameters where only $\gamma_4$ is an RT surface, not $\gamma_{12}$ or $\gamma_{23}$.
 However at a later time the RT surface for $A_1 \cup A_2$ is $\gamma_{12}$, and similarly for $A_2 \cup A_3$ it is $\gamma_{23}$ \cite{gupta2025entangleduniverses}.
-Since $\gamma_{12}, \gamma_{23}$ are intersecting RT surfaces, it is unclear if the TN can be constructed. \\\\ Directions for future work include various generalizations of the model.
+Since $\gamma_{12}, \gamma_{23}$ are intersecting RT surfaces, it is unclear if the TN can be constructed.

+Directions for future work include various generalizations of the model.
 One could verify the results for higher $n$ BL geometries, where the structure of the minimal surfaces becomes more complex, which would provide a useful check on the validity of the model.
 Particularly it would be important to check that a Page curve is reproduced even for the higher $n$ geometries.
 Furthermore, the index-1 surfaces present in those geometries should also reproduce key features of the PLC, such as the complexity becoming polynomial as the black hole evaporates.
 It would also be interesting to see if higher $n$ geometries have more lunch transitions, and if any of these bear characteristics of the forward-reverse sweep transition in \cite{Brown:2019rox}.

 Another generalization includes relaxing the constraint that the radiation baths have equal masses.
 This would break the exchange symmetries in the $n=3,4$ models, which would require the PLC expression \eqref{eq:complexity multiple lunches multiple index} to be slightly generalized.
 For $n=4$, the exchange symmetry between $\gamma_1,\gamma_3$ meant that the intersecting minimal surfaces $\gamma_{12},\gamma_{23}$ were identical and we could simply pick one of them to partition the geometry into Cauchy subregions.
 However, in the case where the symmetry is broken and the surfaces are not identical, the 2 possible choices of our set of non-intersecting minimal surfaces $\mathcal{S}$ as shown in Fig. \ref{fig:n4 choose gamma12} are no longer identical.
 The complete PLC \cite{Arora:2024edk} then generalizes to